UVA-Computer-Vision-Lab/FrameINO/README.md

 For the evaluation metrics, we provide our modified version of Traj Error, Video Segmentation on Mean Absolute Error, Relative DINO matching, and VLM-judged In-N-Out success rate.
-Check **evaluation/mass_evalution.py** and then modify the setting there (like number of frames, path, metrics for Frame In/Out) based on the needs.
+Check **evaluation/mass_evalution.py** and then modify the setting there (like the number of frames, path, metrics for Frame In/Out) based on the needs.